Jesusthebotanist/PLBIO6401_EcologyEvolution_Module_2020/Day2_MLBayes/markdownFiles/Day2_MLBayes_oct.md

 3. It'll automatically transfer you to the "Select Tool" sheet, (if not click on it).
 Here you can select the different programs available.
 There are a couple version of RAxML, we'll be using "RAxML-HPC v.8 on XSEDE"
 4. Click "Set Parameters", here we will specify all the parameters we had to type in using flags.
 Notice, there is a short explanation of what the parameter is followed by a flag "-", this is the corresponding argument in RAxML.
 We'll be running the exact same bootstrap analysis we ran on our servers, below are the instruction for specifying the flags. **Note** Make sure to click on "Advance Parameter" to show more.

-* In CIPRES you need to specify the computing time our analysis is small so we will use the default ".25"
+* In CIPRES you need to specify the computing time our analysis is small so we will use the default ".25" (*Note:* You will need to change this value in the homework)
 * -n change to ruhf_32_by_5000_CIPRES.phy
 * -o Type in "Pedinomonas_minor"
 * -p Make sure this box is clicked